arcolinux/arcolinux-awesome/lain/wiki/net.md

 If `eth_state = "on"` is set, `settings` can use the following extra string: `net_now.devices["ethernet interface"].ethernet`, which is a boolean indicating if an ethernet connection's active.

-For compatibility reasons, if multiple devices are given, `net_now.carrier` and `net_now.state` correspond to the last interface in the iface array and should not be relied upon (deprecated).
+For compatibility reasons, if multiple devices are given, `net_now.carrier` and `net_now.state` correspond to the last interface in the iface table and should not be relied upon (deprecated).

 ## Output table